 Such persons are expected to remain at home and self-isolate for 14 days.

 However, members of the public have complained that persons who should be in quarantine are seen in public places, including places of entertaining during the period of quarantine, thereby putting other persons at risk of contracting COVID-19.

 In his address Wednesday night, Gonsalves said that his government is keeping under constant review, especially at this time, the security situation in SVG.

 “Any immediate, significant threat, additionally, to our citizen security would be met with further appropriate actions.
-I give that solemn assurance,” said Gonsalves, who is also Minister of Finance.
+I give that solemn assurance,” Gonsalves said.

 “Indeed, our government has already been firm on those who break a voluntary quarantine,” he said, adding that persons who act in that way are taken to court and compulsorily quarantined with a specific legal sanction and under the security of the police.

 “Indeed, four such quarantine orders were sought of, and obtained from, the law courts today,” Gonsalves said, adding that it was not the first time that the legal powers of the state have been so exercised.